dimi309/small3d-first-games/README.md

 # Building

-Two of the games are included in IDE projects for mobile devices:
+Three of the games are included in IDE projects for mobile devices:

-	- avoidthebug-android: just open with Android Studio and build and deploy from there
+	- avoidthebug-android & islet-hell-android: just open with Android Studio and build and deploy from there

 	- avoidthebug-ios: the same, but with Xcode